sanily2j/yggdrasil-genealogy/trunk/README.txt

     won't listen to other computers than your own, and you should be safe from the type of exploits mentioned in the warning above.

 *   A PHP interpreter <http://www.php.net>.
-Exodus should work with both PHP 4.x and PHP 5.x.
+Yggdrasil should work with both PHP 4.x and PHP 5.x.

 *   A PostgreSQL database server <http://postgresql.org>.
-Exodus works well with PostgreSQL 8.3.
+Yggdrasil works well with PostgreSQL versions 8.0 up to the current 9.0.
 It may work with older versions, but that is not recommended.
+As I keep my PostgreSQL installation regularly updated, you can rest reasonably assured that the current official version will be supported.

     In its default configuration, PostgreSQL will not allow remote connections.
     Unless you're out to build a full-fledged enterprise setup with physically separate D/B and Web servers, this is probably what you want.

 *   A Web Browser.
-Recommended: Mozilla or Firefox <http://mozilla.org/>, but as the generated markup hopefully passes as clean, validating XTHML 1.0 Strict, any modern browser should work fine.
+Recommended: Mozilla Firefox <http://mozilla.org/>, but as the generated markup hopefully passes as clean, validating XTHML 1.0 Strict, any modern browser should work fine.

 Installation
 ============

+Deprecated method:
 Extract the contents of the archive exodus.tgz (if you have not already done so) in a place accessible from your Web server.
+This method will be allowed until further notice.

+New method:
+Go to <http://code.google.com/p/yggdrasil-genealogy/source/checkout> and follow the instructions.

-If you have not already done so, log in as the postgres user and install plpgsql into the template1 database.
+If you have not already done so, log in as the postgres user.
 On a Linux system, do like this:

 $ su - postgres

+For PostgreSQL versions < 9.0, you had to install plpgsql yourself.
+As of 9.0 it is part of the default installation, so just ignore this command if you're on a rcent version of PostgreSQL:

 postgres@yourhost ~ $ createlang plpgsql template1

-Then, create a postgresql user:
+Create a postgresql user:

 postgres@yourhost ~ $ createuser
-Enter name of role to add: username
+Enter name of role to add: <your username>
 Shall the new role be a superuser? (y/n) n
 Shall the new role be allowed to create databases? (y/n) y Shall the new role be allowed to create more new roles? (y/n) n